More about Salvator Mundi

 Here is what Wikipedia says about Salvator Mundi (Leonardo)

 The painting depicts Jesus Christ in anachronistic blue Renaissance attire, making the sign of the cross with his right hand, while holding a transparent, non-refracting crystal orb in his left, signalling his role as Salvator Mundi and representing the 'celestial sphere' of the heavens.
-Approximately thirty copies and variations of the work by pupils and followers of Leonardo have been identified.
+Approximately thirty copies and variations of the work by pupils and followers of Leonardo have been identified, although two are considered to have been produced during Leonardo's lifetime.
 Two preparatory chalk and ink drawings of the drapery by Leonardo are held in the British Royal Collection.

 The painting was sold at auction for US$450.3 million on 15 November 2017 by Christie's in New York to Prince Badr bin Abdullah Al Saud, setting a new record for the most expensive painting ever sold at public auction.
-Prince Badr allegedly made the purchase on behalf of Abu Dhabi's Department of Culture and Tourism, but shortly thereafter it was reported that he was a stand-in bidder for his close ally, the Saudi Arabian crown prince Mohammed bin Salman.
+Prince Badr allegedly made the purchase on behalf of Abu Dhabi's Department of Culture and Tourism, still, shortly after that it was reported that he was a stand-in bidder for his close ally, the Saudi Arabian Crown Prince Mohammed bin Salman.
 The painting has not been publicly exhibited since the 2017 Christie's auction, and since late 2020 has been in storage in Saudi Arabia reportedly awaiting a museum and cultural center to be completed in Al-'Ula.

 Check out the full Wikipedia article about Salvator Mundi (Leonardo)